max-mapper/india-trains-mobile/README.md

 It would be nice if RailRadar provided an API for getting train locations in a specific area.
 Currently the API returns all trains in the entire country.

+### Why?

+I thought the train data was really cool and saw it was provided by the government of India (http://www.indianrail.gov.in/).
+I used to work for Code for America and love making government data more useful.
+Maybe now the Indian rail authority will get on github!

 ### License

 BSD LICENSED